By Jamal Thomas

 McPhillips’ father was a pastor in the Episcopal Church during the Civil Rights movement and had close ties with Dr. King.
 As for his mother, she worked with Mother Theresa in Calcutta, India.
 His mother’s great-grandfather, the Rev. Dr. David Sanderson, was a minister at Eutaw First Presbyterian Church, in Greene County Alabama, from 1860-1891.
 The congregation was half black and half white before, during, and after the Civil War.
 In 1871, Dr, Sanderson co-founded the Tuscaloosa College for Black Preachers, now Stillman College.

-Over the years McPhillips has received countless awards for his work in civil rights.
-He holds awards from the Southern Christian Leadership Conference (SCLC), National Association for the Advancement of Colored People (NAACP), National Association of Black Mayors, and many other organizations.
-McPhillips has been voted the best in Montgomery.
+Over the years McPhillips has received countless awards for his work in civil rights, including from the Southern Christian Leadership Conference (SCLC), National Association for the Advancement of Colored People (NAACP), National Association of Black Mayors, and many other organizations.
+The McPhillips-Shinbaum Law Firm has been voted the best in Montgomery.
 “It’s more than a business.
 It’s more than a law firm.
-It’s a ministry, and it’s a hobby.”
+It’s a ministry, and a hobby” says Julian.

-There is a host of historic cases that McPhillips represented.
+There is a host of historic cases that McPhillips has handled.
 They can be found in his books “The People’s Lawyer” and “Civil Rights in My Bones”.
 For a free consultation call 334-262-1911.

 All rights reserved, Gumptown Magazine.
 Copyright 2018.